 - 1. Be sure the water heater is filled with water.
 Open the hot water faucet at the sink and when the water flows, the heater is full. - 2.
-Turn manual gas valve, on the lower exterior of the trailer below the water heater, to the "ON" position. - 3.
+Turn gas supply line valve, on the lower exterior of the trailer below the water heater, to the "ON" position. - 3.
 Turn the gas valve knob (A) to the "OFF" position and the temperature indicator dial (B) to the lowest temperature position. - 4.
 Wait sufficient length of time to allow gas, which may have accumulated in the burner compartment, to escape (approximately five minutes). - 5.
 Turn gas valve knob (A) to "PILOT." - 6.
 Depress and hold the red reset knob (E) and push the lighter (D) in and turn until the pilot flame ignites.
 This may take several turns of the knob.
-Or you may light it with a match. - 7.
+Or you may light it with a match.

+Note: use cigarette lighter flint for flint replacement in pilot lighter. - 7.
 Keep the reset knob depressed for one-half minute after the pilot flame ignites. - 8.
-Turn the gas cock knob to "ON." - 9.
-Set the temperature indicator dial to
+Turn the gas cock knob to "ON."

-- the desired water temperature. - 10.
+- 9. Set the temperature indicator dial to the desired water temperature. - 10.
 To shut down the water heater, turn the gas cock knob to the "OFF" position.